langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   [O'Reilly: `bash` Cookbook, 2nd Edition][oreilly-bash-cookbook-2nd-edition]

-- Using the default settings, the last shell to gracefully exit will overwrite your history file, so unless it is synchronized with any other shells you had open at the same time, it will clobber their histories.
+- Using the default settings, the last shell to gracefully exit will overwrite your history file, so unless it is synchronised with any other shells you had open at the same time, it will clobber their histories.
   [O'Reilly: `bash` Cookbook, 2nd Edition][oreilly-bash-cookbook-2nd-edition]

 - Manually synchronising history involves writing an alias to append the current history to the history file